ericstrobl/CCI/README.md

 # Cyclic Causal Inference (CCI)

-A constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.
+CCI is a constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.
 CCI runs like FCI but can handle cycles.

 CCI discovers the maximal almost ancestral graph (MAAG) of a causal graph G, provided that the global Markov property and d-separation faithfulness holds according to G.